lazybean/understanding-bevy/src/ecs/communication/resources.md

 2. [`.add_resource`](https://docs.rs/bevy/0.4.0/bevy/app/struct.AppBuilder.html#method.add_resource), which sets a custom starting value for that type.

-Use `.init_resource` when you're not sure what data you need in the resource at the time of its creation, and use `.add_resource` when you have a good starting value.
+Use `.init_resource` when you're planning to set it in a later system (perhaps because you need more complex logic), and use `.add_resource` when you have a good starting value.

 If you need to add or overwrite Resources at run-time, consider using [commands](commands.md) with the [.insert_resource](https://docs.rs/bevy/0.4.0/bevy/ecs/struct.Commands.html#method.insert_resource) method, which works the same as `.add_resource` above.
 Be mindful though: commands don't take effect until the end of each stage.
 Most of the time, you shouldn't need to do this: to modify a resource, instead create a system that gets a `ResMut` to the resource in question, then modify it within that system.